nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [joyrex2001/kubedock](https://github.com/joyrex2001/kubedock) Kubedock is a minimal implementation of the docker api that will orchestrate containers on a Kubernetes cluster, rather than running containers locally.
 * [corneliusweig/konfig](https://github.com/corneliusweig/konfig) konfig helps to merge, split or import kubeconfig files
 * [armosec/regolibrary](https://github.com/armosec/regolibrary) ARMO rego library for detecting miss-configurations in Kubernetes manifests
+* [groundnuty/k8s-wait-for 🌟](https://github.com/groundnuty/k8s-wait-for) A simple script that allows to wait for a k8s service, job or pods to enter a desired state

 ## Penetration Testing Tools
 * [intellipaat.com: What is Penetration Testing?](https://intellipaat.com/blog/what-is-penetration-testing) Penetration testing is otherwise referred to as pen testing.
 This blog on ‘What is Penetration Testing? - Types, Phases, Tools Explained’ discusses in detail what pen testing is and how it works, the numerous tools involved in this field, and so on.
 This blog aims to give you an insight into pen testing and how Ethical Hackers use it for the purpose of Cyber Security.
 Let’s dive right in.